flaviostutz/freepbx/README.md

 * **ENABLE_AUTO_RESTORE** - if true, when a new container instance is run, it will try to restore an existing backup from /backup/new.tar.gz.
 This backup is created each one hour automatically.
 This is useful when creating a new container instance (all MYSQL and other data is lost), so that your configurations are kept. defaults to true
 * **ENABLE_DELETE_OLD_RECORDINGS** - Delete all recordings older than 60 days if enabled. defaults to true
 * **DISABLE_SIGNATURE_CHECK** - Disables module signature checks so that configuration reloads are way faster.
 Disable if you know what module signing protection means. defaults to false
+* **CERTIFICATE_DOMAIN** - certificate domain name when generating site certs with let's encrypt. this is used to locate certificated by name in /etc/asterisk/keys/ and configure Apache to use it automatically. defaults to ''

 ## Volumes